U13 Outdoor Competition Rules

 In the event of a match being postponed or abandoned due to weather conditions, the clubs should re-arrange a new date as soon as possible, switching the venue if necessary.
 The competition organiser MUST be advised of the new arrangements as soon as possible.

-The MCA County League Championship Under 13 semi-finals and final will be played at NPL Cricket Club on Monday 26th August 2019 commencing at 10.00am.
+The MJCA County League Championship Under 13 semi-finals and final will be played at NPL Cricket Club on Monday 30th August 2021 commencing at 10.00am.
 Match format to be – both semi-finals and final – 20 overs per team.

 CRICKET BALLS.
 The home club shall supply one ball in reasonable condition for each match until the County Final for which 2 new balls will be supplied by ECB.

 It is intended to appoint independent umpires for County League and Cup Semi-finals and finals where possible, subject to umpire availability.
 If clubs have acceptable umpires who are willing to stand in these matches please let the competition organiser know in good time so that arrangements can be finalised as early as possible; especially vital for semi-finals as there is usually very little time.